Storm Shadow: India

 The Indian Air Force deployed Rafale jets armed with SCALP missiles and AASM Hammer bombs in an operation to strike 9 targets with precision during the 23 minute-long Operation Sindoor, early in the morning of 7 May 2025.

 On 10 May 2025, the Indian Air Force struck 11 air bases across Pakistan using various weapons, including SCALP missiles.
 PAF Base Nur Khan and PAF Base Mushaf were hit; at Nur Khan, PAF’s next-generation mobile mission control centres were destroyed, while Mushaf's runway sustained major damage.
 One Pakistan Air Force personnel was also killed in these strikes.

 Export variant

 Black Shaheen

 Developed by France for export to the United Arab Emirates for use with its Mirage 2000, modifications were made to reduce the range reportedly to 290 km in order to comply with Missile Technology Control Regime guidelines.

-MdCN

-In 2006, MBDA France began the development of a more potent deep strike naval cruise missile to be deployed on a new series of French warships and submarines for land-attack operations in order to complement the SCALP/Storm Shadow.
-This Missile de Croisière Naval (MdCN), formerly dubbed SCALP Naval, became operational on the French FREMM multipurpose frigates in 2017 and on s in June 2022, using the A70 version of the Sylver launcher on the former and the 533 mm torpedo tubes on the latter.
-As it is not launched from a plane like the SCALP, the MdCN uses a booster during its launch phase to break out of the ship and gain some initial velocity.

-Despite the fact that it was previously called SCALP Naval, it is not a variant of the Storm Shadow, has no stealth shaping, but is a more conventional, longer range sea-launched cruise missile, very similar to Tomahawk.
+Ukrainian SCALP

+Ukraine is seeking a production licence, from France, for SCALP missiles to be made in Ukraine, with “progress” being made according to Ukrainian Defence Minister Mykhailo Fedorov.